Skip to main content

 2. Research in VS Code, archive in Taskade

 While debugging a library, you ask VS Code (via Continue.dev) to summarize a Stack Overflow thread.
 You ask it to save the summary into your engineering knowledge base app.
 The MCP write_file tool drops the summary into the Genesis app source under app/.
-Two days later, Taskade EVE inside Taskade reads the same source file when answering a teammate's question — the loop closes across clients.
+Two days later, Taskade EVE inside Taskade reads the same source file when answering a teammate's question, the loop closes across clients.

-3. Run an Agent from any client
+3. Read an Agent's setup from any client

 The MCP inspect_space tool returns the list of Agents in the space (read-only).
-Browsing the space surfaces each Agent's prompt, config, and the tooling it carries — useful context when you want the external client to reason about what a Taskade Agent could do that it cannot.
+Browsing the space surfaces each Agent's prompt, config, and the tooling it carries, useful context when you want the external client to reason about what a Taskade Agent could do that it cannot.
 Each Taskade Agent carries persistent memory and access to 100+ integrations the external client never had to wire up.

 This is the cross-client context pattern.
 You stay in your client of choice; inspect_space surfaces the Agent's prompt and the workspace context read-only; write_file persists changes into the Genesis app source.